compeek/pdo-wrapper/README.md

 $connected = $db->isConnected();
 ```

-This method returns whether currently connected to the database.
+This method returns whether the client is currently connected to the database.

 It has nothing to do with whether the connection is still alive, but simply whether a connection was made that has not
 been manually disconnected.
 To test whether the connection is still alive, see isAlive();